What is a dental bridge?

 The teeth that will support the bridge must be in good health and have good bone support.

-However, the difference between proper and improper oral hygiene is an important factor
+But the difference between correct and incorrect oral hygiene is an important factor

 in the success of the dental bridge.